eslint/eslint/README.md

 Join our [Mailing List](https://groups.google.com/group/eslint) or [Chatroom](https://eslint.org/chat).

+### Why doesn't ESLint lock dependency versions?

+Lock files like `package-lock.json` are helpful for deployed applications.
+They ensure that dependencies are consistent between environments and across deployments.

+Packages like `eslint` that get published to the npm registry do not include lock files. `npm install eslint` as a user will respect version constraints in ESLint's `package.json`.
+ESLint and its dependencies will be included in the user's lock file if one exists, but ESLint's own lock file would not be used.

+We intentionally don't lock dependency versions so that we have the latest compatible dependency versions in development and CI that our users get when installing ESLint in a project.

+The Twilio blog has a [deeper dive](https://www.twilio.com/blog/lockfiles-nodejs) to learn more.

 ## <a name="releases"></a>Releases

 We have scheduled releases every two weeks on Friday or Saturday.
 You can follow a [release issue](https://github.com/eslint/eslint/issues?q=is%3Aopen+is%3Aissue+label%3Arelease) for updates about the scheduling of any particular release.